Tomato Companion Plants

 Radishes are a great trap-crop for flea beetles.
 They grow really fast, and you can still eat the radish root despite damage to the leaves.
 Or, let them go to flower to attract honey bees and other pollinators.
 The flower stems can get almost as tall as the tomato plant!

 Radishes on a table.
-Good tomato companion plants.
+Good tomato companion plant.

 Bad Tomato Companion Plants